 In France, 17 office equipment manufacturers including Ricoh France jointly invested to establish CONIBI and contracted recovery operations to this joint company.
 CONIBI has created its own free collection system and promotes the recycling of toner cartridges and consumables.

 We have done much since the 1990s to cultivate our product refurbishment and reuse and recycling businesses, necessitating a range of efforts to make them viable.
 We have acquired many technologies and expertise over the years to commercialize product and parts remanufacturing.
-Sales of that business reached around ¥30 billion in the fiscal year ended March 31, 2022.
+Sales of that business reached around 30 billion yen in fiscal 2022

 1.Manufacturing Based on Design Policy for End of Life